ComposableFi/composable/code/xcvm/SPEC.md

 ## No support for contract postconditions

 Some chains cannot abort transaction based on arbitrary check after ABI invocation.
-In this case for specific subset of instruction specific whitelisted contract list will be allowed.
+In this case for specific subset of instructions to specific whitelisted contracts list will be allowed.

 **Example**

-On Near cannot abort swap transaction if amount less than expected limit.
+On Near cannot abort Swap transaction if amount less than expected limit.
-In this case only trusted swap contracts will be callable.
+In this case only trusted Swap contracts will be callable.

 # 9. Appendix